Karabar

 Karabar has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects likely to affect the region.
-Major initiatives include the Queanbeyan Sewage Treatment Plant Upgrade, Yass Road and Bungendore Road intersection upgrade, Ellerton Drive intersection upgrade, and the Queanbeyan Regional Integrated Transport Plan.
+Local infrastructure changes significantly impact an area's performance.
+AreaSearch identified five projects likely affecting the region.
+Key projects are: Queanbeyan Sewage Treatment Plant Upgrade (completed in 2017), Yass Road and Bungendore Road intersection upgrade (scheduled for completion in June 2023), Ellerton Drive intersection upgrade (commenced in 2020, with no specified completion date), and the Queanbeyan Regional Integrated Transport Plan (initiated in 2019, ongoing).

 Professional plan users can use the search below to filter and access additional projects.